 Larry Slawson received his Master's Degree from UNC Charlotte in 2018.
 He has a keen interest in biology.

-Throughout the world, there exists only a handful of snakes capable of inflicting serious harm (or death) on the human population at large.
+Around the world, there exists only a handful of snakes capable of inflicting serious harm (or death) on the human population at large.
 One of these snakes is the deadly Philippine Cobra.
 Considered one of the deadliest snakes in the world (and the most venomous Cobra species in existence), the Philippine Cobra is one of the most remarkable snakes in Asia due to its temperament and unique ability to project venom by “spitting” at its enemies.
 This work provides an in-depth analysis of the Philippine Cobra through an examination of the animal’s behavioral patterns, venom toxicity (relative to humans), and general characteristics.
 It is this author’s hope that a better, more-developed understanding (and appreciation) of this fascinating snake will accompany readers following their completion of this work.

 - Common Name: Philippine Cobra